Herbicide Roundup Linked to Non-Hodgkin’s Lymphoma (Cancer)

 Damage Caused by Roundup

-Roundup’s main ingredient, glyphosate, has been linked to the development of certain types of cancer, such as:
+Roundup’s main ingredient, glyphosate, has been linked to the development of certain types of B-Cell Lymphomas (cancer), such as:

 - Diffuse large B-cell lymphoma (DLBCL)